Emanuelgm1998/aws-devsecops-infrastructure/README.md

 ## Overview

-This repository implements a **production-grade, multi-AZ AWS infrastructure platform** built with:
+This repository implements a **production-oriented, multi-AZ AWS infrastructure platform** built with:

 * Infrastructure as Code (Terraform)
 * DevSecOps automation (GitHub Actions)